Turistforeningen/node-postgres-objectid/README.md

 [![Build Status](https://drone.io/github.com/Turistforeningen/node-postgres-objectid/status.png)](https://drone.io/github.com/Turistforeningen/node-postgres-objectid/latest)

-So, we are in the progress of migrating some our our data from out primary Postgres database over to our new MongoDB database.
+So, we are in the process of migrating some our hiking data from out primary Postgres database over to a new MongoDB database.
 Since we have a lot of smaller legacy systems, and one very big one, we would need to keep the two databses in sync for a while.
-Since almost all tables had some kind of refference to another table we needed to make a mapping between the incremental Postgres-ID and the new MongoDB ObjectId.
+Since almost all tables had some kind of refference to another table we needed to make a mapping between the incremental Postgres-ID and the new MongoDB ObjectId to facilitate for easy update.

 Here comes our little NodeJS background task to the rescue!
-It listens for new rows in the Postgres table and generates a unique ObjectID which is inserted into a mapping table for later refference.
+It listens for new rows in the Postgres database, using the trigger/listen feature build right into Postgres, and generates a unique ObjectID which is inserted into a mapping table for later refference.

-The program will walk through all of the configured tables and create ObjectIDs for them before it starts listening for new rows.
-This ensures that all of you rconfigured tables have ObjectIDs even if the script stops for a while.
+The program will go through all of the configured tables and create ObjectIDs for all rows without before it starts to listen for new rows.
+This ensures that all of your configured tables have an ObjectID even if the script stops for a little while.

 ## Postgres Setup